jlousada315/hf-agents-course/README.md

 # HF Agents Course

-This repository contains code and examples for working with Hugging Face agents and the LlamaIndex framework.
+This repository contains code and examples for working with Hugging Face agents and different frameworks for building AI agents.

 ## Setup